 At the consideration stage, customers will analyze the answers to these questions, as well as seek out external validation.
 This type of validation includes customer reviews and ratings, testimonials from your existing customers, as well as anecdotes from friends, family, or people they trust online (e.g., influencers or celebrity spokespeople).

-At this stage of the lifecycle, customers have questions, so it’s also important that you readily provide the answers they’re looking for.
-Publishing content about your company on a blog and/or social media channels, sharing reviews on your website landing page, or providing practical tips for comparing products can all help expedite the consideration stage if customers can quickly find the answers they need.
+Customers will likely have questions at this stage, so it’s also important that you readily provide the answers they’re looking for.
+Publishing content about your company on a blog or social media, sharing reviews on your website, or providing practical tips for comparing products can all help expedite the consideration stage if customers can quickly find the answers they need.

-Survey tip: Sending a CES (Customer Effort Score) survey to customers after initial conversations can play a crucial role in figuring out if you’re making it easy for your customers to compare solutions and products.
+TIP: Sending a CES (Customer Effort Score) survey to customers after initial conversations can play a crucial role in determining if you’re making it easy for your customers to compare solutions and products.

 When a customer reaches the purchase stage, it means you’ve done something right.
 Your customer has agreed to pay you for your product or service.

-Survey tip: Find out if your customer was satisfied with their purchase or purchase experience with a customizable CSAT (Customer Satisfaction) survey.
+TIP: Find out if your customer was satisfied with their purchase or purchase experience with a customizable CSAT (Customer Satisfaction Score) survey.
 Send the survey immediately after purchase or delay send time by one week to allow the customer time to get acquainted with the product.

-Now that a customer has made their first purchase, the goal is to keep them coming back for more.
+Now that a customer has made their first purchase, the goal is to keep them coming back.
 In other words, you want to retain them as a customer.

 There are several ways to approach customer retention.
 For example, you can keep the relationship going by sending email newsletters and content relevant to their interests or past purchases, coupons or discounts, or other incentives.

-Survey tip: At the retention stage, you want to ask customers about their satisfaction and loyalty with CSAT and NPS (Net Promoter Score) surveys.
+Another way to retain customers is to ask for their feedback with surveys.
+Specifically, you can measure customer satisfaction and loyalty with CSAT and NPS (Net Promoter Score) surveys.
 Doing so will help you understand if they have any issues that you might be able to address and understand why they would or wouldn’t be willing to purchase again.